MA TESOL - Masters in Teaching English to Speakers of Other Languages

 IELTS overall score of 6.5 (with 6.5 in writing)

-You will need to include a transcript of studies you have already completed at university level, references from one person who knows your academic and/or your professional background and experience, and a statement about the purpose of your study.
+You will need to include a transcript of studies you have already completed at university level, references from one person who knows your academic and/or your professional background and experience, a detailed CV and a statement about the purpose of your study.

 Recognition of Prior Learning.